GoogleContainerTools/jib-extensions/first-party/jib-native-image-extension-gradle/README.md

 This extension containerizes a [GraalVM native-image](https://www.graalvm.org/docs/reference-manual/native-image/) application configured with [Native Image Gradle Plugin](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html).

 The extension expects the `org.graalvm.buildtools.native` to do the heavy lifting of generating a "native image" (with the `nativeCompile` task).
 (The "image" in "native image" refers to an executable binary, not a container image.)
 Then the extension simply copies the binary, say, `<project root>/build/native/nativeCompile/com.example.mymainclass`, into a container image and sets executable bits.
-As of the moment, unlike its maven counterpart, it does `not` auto-set the container image entrypoint to the binary, say, `/app/com.example.mymainclass` so you will have to manually configure `<container><entrypoint>` in the main Jib configuration.
+It also auto-sets the container image entrypoint to the binary, say, `/app/com.example.mymainclass` (unless you manually configure `container.entrypoint` in the main Jib configuration).
+However, note that this extension doesn't autoconfigure the native image name.
+We are required to specify it through the `imageName` property as shown in the Examples section.

 ## Examples